 - Hannes Gromball as the Supermarket Manager

 - Irm Hermann as a Bartender

 - Kurt Raab (uncredited) as a Guest in the Tavern

 There are currently many Fassbinder video releases, to own (on DVD and Blu-ray), rent, stream, or borrow from your library.
 NOTE: If you use my Amazon Affiliate Fassbinder link for a purchase, I may receive a commission that helps support this site, at no additional cost to you.
 Regardless, I stand by my opinions.

 Original Video Release (Used for This Review)

-DISTRIBUTOR, in cooperation with the Rainer Werner Fassbinder Foundation, has released… *NOTE* image and sound quality, special features, et al.
+Wellspring, in cooperation with the Rainer Werner Fassbinder Foundation, has created a transfer with excellent image and sound.